Organised crime in India: Thuggee

 Thuggee were crimes carried out by organized gangs of robbers and murderers which operated in the northern and eastern parts of the Indian subcontinent.
 Thugs were gangs of highway robbers, who tricked and strangled their victims with a handkerchief or noose.
 They would then rob and bury their victims.
 Sometimes they mutilated the corpses of their victims to avoid detection.
 The leader of a gang was called a 'jemadar'.
 The usage of military ranks like 'jemadar', 'subedar' and 'private' suggests that these gangs had military links.
 Although strangulation was their main method of murder, they also used blades and poison.
 The thugs comprised some who had inherited thuggee as a family vocation, and others who were forced to turn to it out of necessity.
 The leadership of many of the groups tended to be hereditary with family members sometimes serving together in the same band.
 Such Thugs were known as aseel.
 Not all thugs were trained by their family but rather by experienced thugs called 'guru'.
 While they usually kept their acts a secret, female thugs also existed and were called baronee in Ramasee, while an important male Thug was called baroo.

 Thugs considered themselves to be the children of Kali, having been created from her sweat.
-However, many of the Thugs who were captured and convicted by the British were Muslims.